konnov/protocols-made-fun/_posts/2024-09-28-tla-and-not-tla.md

 I believe that these two concepts explain a lot.
-They explain why different people like different aspects of TLA<sup>+</sup>: Like with a good book, we interpret the message in various ways, building mental models of our own.
+They explain why different people like different aspects of TLA<sup>+</sup>: Like with a good book, we interpret the message in our own way, building mental models of our own.
 Moreover, as Andrew Helwer noticed in [TLA+ is more than a DSL for breadth-first search][], many users of TLC believe that TLA<sup>+</sup> and TLC are exactly the same thing.
 The explanation is very simple (not really a quote, just using